wanforge/quotes/README.md

 - 🌿 Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.

+## G

+- 🔭 Great are they who see that spiritual is stronger than any material force, that thoughts rule the world.

 ## H
 - 🦋 Happiness is found in doing, not merely possessing.